Unpaid work

 Unpaid labor or unpaid work is defined as labor or work that does not receive any direct remuneration.
 This is a form of non-market work which can fall into one of two categories: (1) unpaid work that is placed within the production boundary of the System of National Accounts (SNA), such as gross domestic product (GDP); and (2) unpaid work that falls outside of the production boundary (non-SNA work), such as domestic labor that occurs inside households for their consumption.
-Unpaid labor is visible in many forms and isn't limited to activities within a household.
+Unpaid labor is visible in many forms and is not limited to activities within a household.
 Other types of unpaid labor activities include volunteering as a form of charity work and interning as a form of unpaid employment.
-In a lot of countries, unpaid domestic work in the household is typically performed by women, due to gender inequality and gender norms, which can result in high-stress levels in Women attempting to balance unpaid work and paid employment.
+In a lot of countries, unpaid domestic work in the household is typically performed by women, due to gender inequality and gender norms, which can result in high-stress levels in women attempting to balance unpaid work and paid employment.
 In poorer countries, this work is sometimes performed by children.

-Production boundary
+The production boundary

 The production boundary is the name given by economists to the imaginary line between unpaid work, which is not counted directly in the gross domestic product, and paid work that the GDP does count.
 Production boundary includes goods or services that are supplied to units other producers, including the production of goods or services used up in the process of producing such goods or services; and the "own-account production of housing services by owner-occupiers and of domestic and personal services produced by employing paid domestic staff", according to the 2001 OECD Economist Diane Coyle described how the digital revolution and the COVID-19 pandemic has increased debates on establishing the production boundary, which involves measuring 'true' productivity.
 Millions of volunteer hours of unpaid work contribute to free services that others consume via social media and Wikipedia in a new parallel economy.
 This unpaid work contributes a real monetary value to the digital platforms' owners that is included in the GDP, while all the unpaid work is on the wrong side of the production boundary and is therefore not counted.